 Tickets: £15 – £36, family ticket £115 (four tickets including at least one child)

 Every year for the last twenty years the Birmingham Repertory Company have taken up residence in the Peacock Theatre to put on their production of Raymond Briggs’s The Snowman.
+So will there be The Snowman London 2017?
+Of course there will!
 It is a simply magical show and I defy you not to cry as Walking in the Air plays at the shows climax.

 Royal Festival Hall, 18 December 2017 – 4 January 2018